 - Use 24/7 heart rate to track resting heart rate & better measure calorie burn

 - Play your favorite songs and playlists with Spotify app controls on your wrist.
-Also make secure purchases with Fitbit Pay and get call, text and smartphone app notifications.
+Also make secure purchases with Fitbit Pay and get called, text and smartphone app notifications.

 If you don’t fancy an out-and-out smartwatch, the Fitbit Charge 2 is a more fitness-focused device.
 It’s a fitness band with an accurate optical heart-rate sensor that automatically tracks heart-rate with good resting results — so long as it is fitted tight to your wrist.
 The accuracy of heart-rate tracking is good when at rest but there can be issues when training, with the Charge 2 having a tendency to underestimate heart-rate.